ali4zimi/azimiali.me/content/index.md

 # Ali Azimi
-As a highly skilled Front-End Developer with over 6 years of professional and freelance experience, I am proficient in HTML, CSS, and JavaScript, as well as frameworks like React, Vue.js, and Laravel.
+As a highly skilled Front-End Developer with over six years of professional and freelance experience, I am proficient in HTML, CSS, and JavaScript, as well as frameworks like React, Vue.js, and Laravel.

 I have a strong background in creating visually appealing and user-friendly websites and applications while